 Particularly useful in this regard is the one-on-one attention from top-notch Chinese teachers that help contextualize the many hidden features and cultural nuances of the language.
 We welcome you to browse our website and take the leap to learn Chinese in China.
 We look forward to welcoming you to CLI.

-So, Is It Hard to Learn Chinese?
+So, Is Chinese Hard to Learn?

 We have good news for you!
 Chinese is not as hard as you may think.
 To many non-native speakers, at first glance Chinese seems like one of the world's most difficult languages to learn.
 One reason for this common misconception stems from the fact that Chinese is based upon a character system.